Stock market: Nifty likely to breach record high by December 2025, here's why - BusinessToday

 The Indian stock market, which has seen a major correction since June end is likely to clock record highs by the end of this year, believes Ashish Chaturmohta, Managing Director, PMS at JM Financial.
 In an interview with BTTV's Shailendra Bhatnagar, Ashish said the stock market has face a lot of uncertainty due to the ongoing row between India and US over tariffs.

 Despite this uncertainty, market is trying to form a base above its 200 day moving averages.
-The reecnt positive sentiment in the market is supported by a lot of India specific macros which are improving.
+The recent positive sentiment in the market is supported by a lot of India specific macros which are improving.
 For example, PMI manufacturing index is above 55 levels and Q1 GDP has come around 7.8%, the market analyst said.

-He cited good monsoons, strong expectations for festive season, expected GST rate rejig which will likely spur consumer sentiment and Budget tax sops for income till Rs 12 lakh level behind the positivity in consumer-related and consumtion-related themes.
+He cited good monsoons, strong expectations for festive season, expected GST rate rejig and Budget tax sops for income till Rs 12 lakh level behind the positivity in consumer-related and consumption-related themes.

 According to Ashish, there's a good possibility of Nifty recovering towards 26,000 to 26,500 by December or maybe by March 2026.